 - Phone: 734-326-7222

 Set in a farmers market building (south of the H20 Zone), this locale teems with fresh, healthy fare from local growers and unique items from artisans.
-Stop by to pick up some fresh, local produce and crafts.
+Stop by to pick up some fresh or local produce.

 - Address: Zingerman’s Roadhouse parking lot at 2501 Jackson Ave., Ann Arbor

 - 2020 Schedule: 3-7 p.m.
 Thursdays June 11-Oct.
 1

 - Contact firstname.lastname@example.org